 Transportation affordability is also important.
 An inexpensive house is not really affordable if located in a sprawled, automobile-dependent area with high transportation costs.
 Walking, cycling, ridesharing and public transit are affordable modes – improving them allows households to reduce their vehicle costs and save money.

-The following public policy reforms can increase housing and transportation affordability.
+The following policy reforms can increase housing and transportation affordability.

-- Subsidize development of housing for people with special needs, including those with disabilities and very low incomes.
+- Subsidize housing for people with special needs, including those with disabilities and low incomes.

 - Where there is a shortage of rental housing, support rental housing development, and reform policies that favour home ownership over renting.